MPI-BGC-Functional-Biogeography/rtry/cran-comments.md

 * win-builder (devel and release; release on GitHub Actions)

 ## R CMD check results
-There were no ERRORs or WARNINGs or NOTEs.
+There were no ERRORs or WARNINGs.

+There was 1 NOTE:

+* Maintainer: 'Olee Hoi Ying Lam <hlam9@wisc.edu>'

+  New submission

+  Possibly mis-spelled words in DESCRIPTION:
+    geocoding (33:71)
+    preprocess (35:5)
+    rtry (34:38)

+  This is a new submission, and the possibly mis-spelled words were confirmed to be correct.